The tragedy is real.

-Tragedy is a reality.
 The question is not if we will face tragedy but when.
-When tragedy strikes, the challenge we all face is how to keep from allowing tragedy and trauma to define our life.
+When tragedy strikes, the challenge we face is how to keep from allowing tragedy and trauma to define our life.

-The loss of a loved one, a broken relationship, or the genesis of disease is undoubtedly traumatic and challenging.
-Handling these difficulties with grace is undoubtedly no easy task.
+The loss of a loved one, a broken relationship, or the genesis of disease is traumatic and challenging.
+Handling these difficulties with grace is no easy task.

 I have witnessed many people getting stuck in these moments.
 Stuck in a moment of pain and confusion.
-Over time, and often without realizing it, our lives are consumed with the tragedy or the pain of a particular happening.
-We witness this reality play out on social media and personal behavior.
+Pain and loss affects us in different ways.
+Some get stuck there.
+We witness on social media every day.

-Some of us turn to women or men.
+To cope – some turn to women or men.
 Others turn to alcohol and drugs.
 And still, others reach for pornography, food, or other numbing devices.
-These only offer temporary relief and actually keep us in that stuck place.

 Let us, therefore, come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.